Curveball

 In baseball and softball, the curveball is a type of pitch thrown with a characteristic grip and hand movement that imparts forward spin to the ball, causing it to dive as it approaches the plate.
 Varieties of curveball include the 12–6 curveball, power curveball, and the knuckle curve.
 Its close relatives are the slider and the slurve.
 The "curve" of the ball varies from pitcher to pitcher.

-The expression "to throw a curveball" essentially translates to introducing a significant deviation to a preceding concept.

 Grip and action

-The curveball is gripped much like a cup or drinking glass is held.
-The pitcher places the middle finger on and parallel to one of the long seams, and the thumb just behind the seam on the opposite side of the ball such that if looking from the top down, the hand should form a "C shape" with the horseshoe pointing in towards the palm following the contour of the thumb.
-The index finger is placed alongside the middle finger, and the other two extraneous fingers are folded in towards the palm with the knuckle of the ring finger touching the leather.
-Occasionally some pitchers will flare out these two fingers straight and away from the ball to keep them clear of the throwing motion.
-The curveball and slider share nearly identical grips and throwing motion.
+The curveball is typically gripped in a manner similar to holding a cup or glass.
+The pitcher positions the middle finger along and parallel to one of the ball's long seams, while the thumb is placed on the seam opposite, forming a "C shape" when viewed from above, with the horseshoe-shaped seam facing inward toward the palm.
+The index finger is aligned alongside the middle finger, while the remaining two fingers are folded toward the palm, with the knuckle of the ring finger resting against the leather.
+Some pitchers may extend these two fingers away from the ball to prevent interference during the throwing motion.
+The grip and throwing mechanics of the curveball closely resemble those of the slider.

 The delivery of a curveball is entirely different from that of most other pitches.
 The pitcher at the top of the throwing arc will snap the arm and wrist in a downward motion.
 The ball first leaves contact with the thumb and tumbles over the index finger thus imparting the forward or "top-spin" characteristic of a curveball.
 The result is the exact opposite pitch of the four-seam fastball's backspin, but with all four seams rotating in the direction of the flight path with forward-spin, with the axis of rotation perpendicular to the intended flight path, much like a reel mower or a bowling ball.